chrishatch03/startup/README.md

 ***WebSocket*** - Chat feature where you can plan with other users real time.
 Keeps planning info in one place, rather than having to look through texts.

 ***React*** - List component for displaying db info, input component to dynamically send info to the db, chat component, main page component, login component, home component with quotes.

+## HTML deliverable

+This deliverable includes the four page structure of my application using HTML.

+- [x] **HTML pages** - Four HTML pages that represent a landing page, a login page, a planningBoard page where users will record their plans, and a chat page where users can collaborate.
+- [x] **Links** - Each page includes a navigation bar that links to each page.
+- [x] **Text** - Lists of user data is displayed, as well as Headers for each section and chat messages in the chatbox.
+- [ ] **Images** - A user profile image is placed on the planningBoard page
+- [x] **DB/Login** - Input box and submit button for login.
+Input for all the different types of user data on the planningboard page.
+Input for chat messages.
+- [x] **WebSocket** - chat feature for collaborating with other users.